 The zero and unit effects are given by

-The set $\mathcal{E}_\square$ of all possible measurement effects consists of the convex hull of zero effect, unit effect, and the extremal effects $\{e_i=\frac{1}{2} \tilde{e_i}\}_{i=0}^{3}$:
+The set $\mathcal{E}$ of all possible measurement effects consists of the convex hull of zero effect, unit effect, and the extremal effects $\{e_i=\frac{1}{2} \tilde{e_i}\}_{i=0}^{3}$:

-A measurement on an elementary system is $M:=\{f_k\}_k$ such that $f_k\in\mathcal{E}_{\square}~\forall k$ and $\sum_k f_k=u$.
+A measurement on an elementary system is $M:=\{f_k\}_k$ such that $f_k\in\mathcal{E}~\forall k$ and $\sum_k f_k=u$.
 Analogous to projective measurements in quantum theory, an elementary boxworld system has two possible sharp measurements ${E}_1:=\{e_1,e_3\}$ and ${E}_2:=\{e_2,e_4\}$.
-Note that, the operational dimension of an elementary boxworld system is $2$, since no set of $3$ states in $\Omega_{\square}$ can be perfectly distinguished by performing a $3$-outcome measurement, while the sets of any $2$ pure states such as ${\omega_1,\omega_2}$ can be perfectly distinguished by the measurement $E_2$, {\it i.e.} $Tr~(e_2^T~\omega_1)=0$ and $Tr~(e_2^T~\omega_2)=1$.
+Note that, the operational dimension of an elementary boxworld system is $2$ since no set of $3$ states in $\Omega$ can be perfectly distinguished by performing a $3$-outcome measurement, while the sets of any $2$ pure states such as ${\omega_1,\omega_2}$ can be perfectly distinguished by the measurement $E_2$, {\it i.e.} $Tr~(e_2^T~\omega_1)=0$ and $Tr~(e_2^T~\omega_2)=1$.

 The states and effects corresponding to a composition of two elementary systems can be represented by $3\times 3$ real matrices.
-Any bipartite composition should include all the factorized extremal states and factorized extremal effects given by:
+Any bipartite composition should include all the factorised extremal states and factorised extremal effects given by: